sensslen/LibLanc/README.md

     // call lanc.Zoom(value);
     if(!lanc.loop()){
         // Run the lanc.loop(),  if the loop fails to run a false state is returned and the lanc library stops working until the lanc.begin(); is called again
         // reasons for failure might be that the camera was turned off, or cable is disconnected.
-The library has a default blocking timeout is 100ms.
+The library has a default blocking timeout of 100ms.
     }
 }
 ```